ibnehussain/customkql/Lab1_AzureVM_KQL.md

    - ✅ **Boot diagnostics** → *Enable with managed storage account*
    - ✅ **Enable OS guest diagnostics**
    - ❌ Skip "Enable application health monitoring"
-2. Select or create a **Log Analytics Workspace**
-   - If not shown here, you can connect the VM later (see below)

 ### 🔹 Step 3: Review and Create
 - Click **Review + Create** → then **Create**